Practice Independent Living Skills

 Our approach is to make learning fun and to be inclusive through drawing upon the many different styles of how people learn.
 Sitting down with each service user, we agree to set goals and regularly review to measure progress.
 These goals are specific to each person, with examples being social skills, communication, money skills and cooking.

 The timetable provides choice, with options available to cater for individual preference.
-The subject range is broad and includes, English, Maths, History, Arts & Craft, Cookery, Dance, Exercise, Gardening, Sport, and practical tasks to develop indecent living skills.
+The subject range is broad and includes English, maths, history, arts & crafts, cookery, dance, exercise, gardening, sport, and practical tasks to develop independent living skills.

 Our learning is both accredited and non-accredited, with the former being offered through ASDAN.
-Current courses operating are Accessing Public Transport, Cookery, Sensory Baking, Horticulture, Independence, Money Skill, Maths and Photography.
-New course topics are introduced each year to provide new opportunity to learn.
+Current courses operating are Accessing Public Transport, Cookery, Sensory Baking, Horticulture, Independence, Money Skills, Maths and Photography.
+New course topics are introduced each year to provide new opportunities to learn.